T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Related Work

-The methods used to solve optimization problems often operate on continuous values, leading to CEs that include unfeasible or understandable but not generally perceived features, such as half a master's degree getting a loan application or a person being 35.8 years old having a higher income.
-As a consequence, feature-based methods have been developed to generate CEs based on features selected from the sample set or the full data space.
-For example, \citet{keane2020good} constructed counterfactual pairs using good cases in the target category and used the different feature values in the counterfactual pairs as the corresponding feature values to compose CEs.
-Another method is diverse CEs by reusing the $ k $-nearest neighbor case pairs \citep{smyth2022few}.
-And \citet{goyal2019counterfactual} generated CEs of the bird figures by replacing features in the query samples at the corresponding location with features in the target category samples.
-In an extension of the case-based approach, continuous features are transformed into categorical alternatives in \citep{warren2022features} to generate more effective CEs from the psychological perspective.
+The methods used to solve optimization problems often operate on continuous values, leading to CEs that include unrealistic or understandable but not generally perceived features \cite{guidotti2022counterfactual}, such as half a master's degree getting a loan application or a person being 35.8 years old (around 35 years and 10 months, is an understandable feature value but not generally stated as such) having a high income.
+As a consequence, HSS methods have been developed to generate CEs based on features selected from the screened sample set or the feature space composed of all data samples.
+HSS methods involve solving for perturbations around query samples in the data space, where perturbations can be learned in the discrete data space by calculating diversity-enforcing losses \cite{Rodriguez_2021_ICCV} or finding the sample points most relevant to the target CE from the data space to construct counterfactual pairs, each counterfactual pair consists of a query sample and a selected target sample, and deriving the set of CEs from the counterfactual pairs by an iterative approach \cite{tran2021counterfactual}. \citet{silva2021teaching} generate CEs by sampling an uncertainty model to obtain a range of possible outcome states and selecting counterfactual states using a decision tree-like approach. \citet{keane2020good} propose an IB method to construct counterfactual pairs using good cases in the target category and use the different feature values in the counterfactual pairs as the corresponding feature values to compose CEs.
+Another method is diverse CEs by reusing the $ k $-nearest neighbor case pairs \cite{smyth2022few}, and \citet{goyal2019counterfactual} generated CEs of the bird figures by replacing features in the query samples at the corresponding location with features in the target category samples.
+In an extension of the IB approach, continuous features are transformed into categorical alternatives in \cite{warren2022features} to generate more effective CEs from the psychological perspective.
+For tree-structured classifiers, positive and negative paths are defined based on Boolean tests at internal nodes in \citet{10.1145/3097983.3098039}.
+By adjusting the feature vector, the classifier ensures that a decision tree predicting a negative outcome satisfies the Boolean conditions along the positive path.

-Based on the characteristics of these two types of approaches, we adopt the feature-based idea to design the CE generation method.
-Compared to the optimization-based approach, it can better ensure the feasibility of CEs.
+Based on the characteristics of these two types of approaches, we adopt the IB method of HSS to design the CE generation method.
+Compared to the OPT-based approach, it can better ensure the feasibility and plausibility of CEs.